Flow Matching for Tabular Data Synthesis: Evaluation Details

 CIO assesses how well statistical inference (specifically logistic regression) conducted on synthetic data recovers the confidence intervals from the original data.
 For each regression coefficient, CIO calculates the normalized overlap of 95\% confidence intervals:

-where $[l, u]$ and $[l', u']$ are the confidence intervals from original and synthetic models respectively, and overlap = $\min(u, u') - \max(l, l')$.
+where $[l, u]$ and $[l', u']$ are the confidence intervals of regression coefficients from original and synthetic models respectively, and overlap = $\min(u, u') - \max(l, l')$.
 A CIO of 1 indicates identical intervals, whereas CIO < 0 indicates no overlap, therefore it is truncated to zero~\citep{elliot2023samples}.
 The final CIO score is the mean overlap across all regression coefficients and all fitted models.